as43z/as43z/README.md

 ### Hi there 👋

-I am Albert, an engineer (student, finishing my end of degree thesis) working in the astrophysical data validation sector.
-Currently I am not actively looking for any job position, however, I will gladly take a look at any offer you send me!
+I am Albert, an engineer working in the astrophysical data validation sector.
+I will gladly take a look at any offer you send me!

 ### What is this place? 🤔